The Hungaroring, situated in the small village of Mogyoród, Hungary, has proudly hosted Formula 1's Hungarian Grand Prix since 1986.

 Turn 13 - This left bend is the tightest curve of the lap, if anyone gets close around the outside then defending is tricky.

 Turn 14 - A long right bend before the main straight, any understeer leaves you in big danger from those close behind on the run back down to Turn 1, with the left-front tyre being pushed to its limit upon acceleration.

-Fans have no shortage of options when it comes to purchasing tickets for the Hungarian Grand Prix when they are available, hopefully again for the 2021 race.
+Fans have no shortage of options when it comes to purchasing tickets for the Hungarian Grand Prix.

 The majority of the grandstands at the Hungaroring are down the main straight, but there are a few other options.